temporalio/documentation/docs/java/testing-and-debugging.md

 such as JUnit.

 ## Setup testing dependency

-In order to start using the Java SDK test framework you need to add [`io.temporal:temporal-testing`](https://search.maven.org/artifact/io.temporal/temporal-testing) as a dependency to your project:
+To start using the Java SDK test framework, you need to add [`io.temporal:temporal-testing`](https://search.maven.org/artifact/io.temporal/temporal-testing) as a dependency to your project:

 **[Apache Maven](https://maven.apache.org/)**: